Iron Mine

 Directions

 From Duchesne, Utah: Take Highway 87 north to the junction with Highway 35.
 Turn west on Highway 35 towards Tabiona and continue approximately 28 miles to the campground in the North Fork Drainage.
-From Highway 40, turn north on Highway 208 to Tabiona, then proceed northwest through Hanna to the North Fork Drainage.
+Alternatively, from Highway 40, turn north on Highway 208 to Tabiona, then proceed northwest through Hanna to the North Fork Drainage.

 Amenities